-The Secret of Treasure Island was overseen by Columbia executive Jack Fier (soon to become the studio’s in-house serial producer) but was actually produced by brothers Adrian and Louis Weiss, who had already turned out Columbia’s first two chapterplays as well as several independently-produced serials of their own.
-For Secret, as for most of their other chapterplays, the Weiss brothers utilized a production crew largely made up of veterans of the silent era; as a result, Secret often seems rather archaic–both in its involved plotting and its sometimes static editing–when compared to most of its late-1930s serial contemporaries.
+The Secret of Treasure Island was overseen by Columbia executive Jack Fier (soon to become the studio’s in-house serial producer) but was actually produced by Louis Weiss and his son Adrian, who had already turned out Columbia’s first two chapterplays as well as several independently-produced serials of their own.
+For Secret, as for most of their other chapterplays, the Weisses utilized a production crew largely made up of veterans of the silent era; as a result, Secret often seems rather archaic–both in its involved plotting and its sometimes static editing–when compared to most of its late-1930s serial contemporaries.
 Despite its frequent creakiness, however, Secret is a first-rate serial, thanks to its colorful characters, wildly energetic performances, interesting (and frequently bizarre) sets and locations, and excellent action scenes.

 George Merrick, George Rosener, and Elmer Clifton–all three of whom launched their movie careers in the 1910s–provide Secret’s screenplay, basing it on a pulp-magazine story written by L. Ron Hubbard (yes, that L. Ron Hubbard).
 The serial’s narrative is little more than a protracted but entertaining of cat-and-mouse on Treasure Island, with Larry and Toni trying to uncover the island’s secrets and Collins trying to get his hands on Toni’s map; this ongoing duel between hero and villain is greatly enlivened by the wild-card behavior of the double-dealing Gridley, his allies Dr. X and Zanya, a police detective named Jameson, the Professor, Captain Cuttle, the rebellious treasure diggers known as the “Mole Men,” and the apparent ghost of the Black Pirate.
 When the island escapades start to wear thin at the two-thirds mark, the writers wisely shift the serial’s scene, allowing for some change-of-pace action on shipboard and on the mainland before returning the leading characters to Treasure Island at the end of Chapter Fourteen.